-Technical skills are most distant from the human-centered skills developed in culturalcommunicative fields.
+Technical skills are most distant from the humancentered skills developed in cultural-communicative fields.
 Technical skills are oriented to the manipulation of the natural world.
 While technical fields intersect with human society on a number of levels, they bracket the interpersonal concerns raised by human-centered fields.
 In a study of Muslim extremism, Gambetta (2016, 132, 147) finds that students in engineering display a "preference for order, structure, and certainties" and "a penchant to seek simple and unambiguous explanations of the social world and its ills."

 In all, research on the attitudes associated with educational fields suggests that the relative weight of human-centered skills in a person's education provides a window into that person's worldview.
 We extend this line of argument in two respects.
-First, we propose that the effect of a person's field of education reaches beyond political attitudes to voting.4 Second, we hypothesize that field of education is associated with voting on both sides of the socio-cultural divide.
-While there are no studies that relate educational field to voting on the socio-cultural divide, several studies provide a basis for believing that fields with high cultural and communicative content are associated with voting for GAL and TAN parties.
+First, we propose that the effect of a person's field of education reaches beyond political attitudes to voting.
+Second, we hypothesize that field of education is associated with voting on both sides of the socio-cultural divide.
 This motivates the following hypotheses:

-(H1a): The greater the proportion of cultural-communicative content in a person's education, the more likely they are to vote GAL.
+H1a.
+The greater the proportion of culturalcommunicative content in a person's education, the more likely they are to vote GAL.

-(H1b): The smaller the proportion of cultural-communicative content in a person's education, the more likely they are to vote TAN.
+H1b.
+The smaller the proportion of culturalcommunicative content in a person's education, the more likely they are to vote TAN.

 We consider three phases in a person's life when the link between education and voting may be formed: in the educational experience itself; prior to education through self-selection into a particular field; or later in life, following education.
-Here we draw mostly on research on the level of education in hypothesizing when a link between field and voting might be formed.
+Here we draw on research on the level of education to hypothesize when a link between field and voting might be formed.

-According to direct effect hypotheses, education has a contemporaneous effect on a student's values through exposure to values and interactions with peers.
+According to the direct effect hypothesis, education has a contemporaneous effect on a student's values through exposure to values and interactions with peers.
 Education's role in conveying knowledge and honing critical thinking may promote social liberalism-a cognitive effect (Surridge 2016).
 University professors may transmit liberal values in their courses-a formal socialization, or instruction, effect (Apfeld et al. 2023; Gross and Fosse 2012; Ladd and Lipset 1975; Lazarsfeld and Thielens 1958).
 And universities as sites where young people experiment with diverse ideas and practices may nurture liberalism-an informal socialization or peer effect (Carnevale et al. 2020).
 We hypothesize that these mechanisms do not solely pertain to a person's level of education, but also their field.
 In short, a person's attitudes may change because of the skills they learn and how these skills are reinforced by the people they interact with during their education (Hyman and Wright 1979; Scott 2022; Surridge 2016).